krosti/learn-nodejs/pages/node/repl-cli.md

 ## CLI

-There is a wide variety of command line options in NodeJS.
+There is a wide variety of command line options in Node.js.
 These options provide multiple ways to execute scripts and other helpful run-time options.

 Option   | Description
 ---------|----------